Preventive Dentistry – New Bedford, MA

 Protecting New Bedford Smiles of All Ages

-At Clear Coast Dental, Dr. Luccio and Dr. Herr like to take a proactive approach to dental care.
+At Clear Coast Dental, Dr. Akbar, Dr. Herr, and Dr. Luccio like to take a proactive approach to dental care.
 Rather than waiting for a problem to pop up, they can use the services listed below to stop decay and gum disease before they even start!
 That way, we can keep your smile healthy and your dental office visits nice and short for years to come.
 To schedule your or your child’s next preventive appointment, give us a call today.

 Why Choose Clear Coast Dental for Preventive Dentistry?